 Note: where a web link is included, this is not an endorsement by Education Scotland.
-It is intended to illustrate the various range of approaches taken to supporting learning at home during COVID-19.
+It is intended to illustrate the various range of approaches taken to the recovery period during COVID-19.
 This page will be updated as further examples emerge.

 - How do I know what the specific needs are of practitioners, learners and families within my context?

 - How have practitioners' strengths in areas such as digital skills been utilised and what provision is available to support their ongoing learning?

 - What provision are we making for learners and families who have limited or no access to a digital solution?

 - How is our response taking into account short, medium and longer term considerations?

 - How are we working in partnership with others to learn from their experiences and promote a co-ordinated approach to remote learning?